Serving the Richmond area of Virginia since 1977

 Selecting a Roofing Contractor

 This is a great article on selecting a roofing contractor, by the National Roofing Association.
-J. King DeShazo III, Inc. has posted the article to keep you informed on the guide lines you should consider when choosing a company in the Richmond area to replace or repair your roof.
+J. King DeShazo Roofing, has posted the article to keep you informed on the guide lines you should consider when choosing a company in the Richmond area to replace or repair your roof.

 Article by the National Roofing Association

 Buying a new roof system is an important investment.
 Before you spend your money, spend time learning how to evaluate roofing contractors.
 You should insist on working with a professional roofing contractor.
 NRCA wants to assist you in getting the kind of results you expect—a quality roof system at a fair price.
 All roofing contractors are not alike, and NRCA recommends that you pre-qualify roofing contractors to get the job done right the first time.
 The following guidelines will help you select a professional: